xalaida/laravel-tree/README.md

 ### Inserting models

-A root node can be saved to the database very easily without extra effort:
+A root node can be saved to the database very easily without extra efforts:

 ```php
 $root = new Category();